jens-limbach/SSv2-custom-sample-object/README.md

 ## Pre-requisites

-- You have a BTP sub-account and access to Cloud Foundry (you can use a free <a href="https://account.hanatrial.ondemand.com/" target="_blank">BTP Trial</a>)
+- You have a BTP sub-account and access to Cloud Foundry.
-Warning: SAP temporarly disabled cloud foundry deployments on BTP which means you need a proper BTP sub-account at the moment.
+*Warning: SAP temporarly disabled cloud foundry deployments on <a href="https://account.hanatrial.ondemand.com/" target="_blank">BTP Trials</a> which means you need a proper BTP sub-account at the moment.*
 - You have setup a Hana Cloud on your BTP Sub-Account (take a look [here](https://github.com/jens-limbach/SSv2-extensibility-workshop/blob/main/hana-setup.md) for the basic steps needed)
-- You have setup VSCode and done the initial setup for CAP
+- You have installed VSCode and done the <a href="https://cap.cloud.sap/docs/get-started/#prerequisites" target="_blank">initial setup for CAP</a> (Node.js installed and cds tool kit installed via ```npm add -g @sap/cds-dk```)
-- You have enabled the Custom Services feature for creating new entities in your SAP Sales and Service Cloud V2
+- You have access to the Custom Services feature for creating new entities in your SAP Sales and Service Cloud V2
 - You are a little bit familiar with coding or curious enough to get into it :)

 *Hint 1:* We will be using SAP CAP (Cloud Application Programming Model) for our backend, you can read more about it here: <a href="https://cap.cloud.sap/docs/get-started/" target="_blank">CAP Documentation</a>

 *Hint 2:* If you are already an expert, you can also just clone my entire repository locally and skip most of the steps but I recommend everyone to build the project step by step to understand what is happening.
 If you clone it, you need to re-name the ```package.json.example``` to just ```package.json``` and insert your own credentials and you also need to adjust some of the other parameters from below (like db name, CORS whitelisting etc.).

-## Getting Started
+## Business Scenario

 The business scenario which this extension example is designed evolves around a sample process.
 Many companies send out samples before they make a large contract.
 In our case we want to have a "sample object" which helps us to cover all related data around a sample including the link to standard master entities like a product, account or employee.
 But also transactional entities like having samples as part of an opportunty or maybe opening a service case linked to a faulty sample.
 It is a good example to explain the key features around custom services.
 Just in reality, I would try to solve a "sample process" with a "sample order" follow-up as much in standard as possible. ;)